Widford, Hertfordshire: Buildings and landmarks

 Widford School is a combination of a primary school and a pre-School.
 There are approximately 60 pupils with a capacity for a maximum of 8 children per year group.
 Widford School has been open since 1875.

 The Village Hall, on Bell Lane at the south of the civil parish, provides for local individuals and organisations.
 It was built in 1910 by George S Pawle.
 The primary use of the hall at inception was as a drill hall for the Hertfordshire Regiment TA; it was then used by a Regiment from Staffordshire.
 It was for village activities and events before it was bought in 1956, after volunteers raised money to buy the building and renovate it.
 These volunteers then cared and maintained the hall.
 A new kitchen was added in 2009.
 The hall has two main rooms: a function room and a smaller room.
 The function room has a removable stage and has capacity for 100 people.
 The smaller room is more of a committee room with capacity for 30 people.

-The Widford pub is The Green Man.
-A local campaign helped keep the pub open after a possible closure.

 There is a disused single-platformed railway station in Widford.
 The station was used between 1873 and 1963 as part of the Ware to Buntingford Branch Line.
 Construction of the railway began in 1859, and four years later the line was complete and nearly fourteen miles long.
 A coal and garden product distribution centre uses the site.
 The railway line is used by walkers and cyclists.

 Widford allotments hold more than 20 plots; these were created in 1978 after the land was purchased by Widford Parish Council.